Shared Leave Frequently Asked Questions

 Can I use shared leave if I am receiving workers' compensation benefits?

-An employee can use shared leave if they are drawing temporary total disability compensation but would be limited to use with the Supplemental Leave Schedule issued by the Office of State Personnel.
+An employee can use shared leave if they are drawing temporary total disability compensation but would be limited to use with the Supplemental Leave Schedule issued by the Office of State Human Resources.
 Supplemental Leave Schedule

 What types of medical conditions will not typically meet the requirements for participation in the shared leave program?